-- Published our first Sustainability Report. - Signed on to the UN Global Compact's Water Mandate and Women's Empowerment Principles. - Joined the Pharmaceutical Supply Chain Initiative. - Committed to science-based climate targets. - Donated ~ 500 million doses of medicine. - 2 Viatris was not providing forward-looking guidance for U.S. GAAP net earnings (loss) or a quantitative reconciliation of its 2021 adjusted EBITDA guidance and provided a quantitative reconciliation of its 2021 free cash flow guidance.
-See "Non-GAAP Financial Measures" and Appendix A for additional information.
+- In 2021, we published our first Sustainability Report. - Signed on to the UN Global Compact's Water Mandate and Women's Empowerment Principles. - · Joined the Pharmaceutical Supply Chain Initiative. - Viatris was not providing forward-looking guidance for U.S. GAAP net earnings (loss) or a quantitative reconciliation of its 2021 adjusted EBITDA guidance and provided a quantitative reconciliation of its 2021 free cash flow guidance.
+See "Non-GAAP Financial Measures" and Appendix B for additional information.